 The film opens with a Ravi Varma like tableau showing King Harishchandra, his wife Taramati and his young son.
 The king is teaching his son archery.
 They go on a hunt.
 The king enters an area controlled by the Sage Vishwamitra.
 Three furies appear before the king caught in flames.
 The king tries to rescue them.
 These fairies try to seduce the king into renouncing his kingdom for his love of truth.
 The king endures much hardship including being banished from his kingdom before a god appears to reassure everyone that the whole narrative was merely a test of the king's integrity.
-Written by

 Sujit R. Varma

 Directed and produced by Dadasaheb Phalke, India's first full-length feature film Raja Harishchandra (1913) had an all-male cast.
 The female lead role of Rani Taramati was also played by a male actor called Anna Salunke.
 See more